balvig/chili/README.md

 1. Create a the directory `vendor/chili/social_extension` containing the basic structure for the extension
 2. Add a reference to the extension to the main app gemfile

-Since the extension is mounted as a gem you'll have to run `bundle` after this to start using the extension.
+Since the extension is mounted as a gem you'll have to restart the app to start using the extension.

 ### Define who can see the extension